Create a Website Account - Manage notification subscriptions, save form progress and more.

 City Council meeting minutes are available on our Council agendas and minutes page.

-The public can attend City Council meetings or view them on Concord Cable TV channel 28 (Comast), 29 (Astound), or AT&T U-verse (99).
+The public can attend City Council meetings or view them on Comcast Channel 28, Astound Channel 1026, and U-verse Channel 99.
 Meetings are also streamed live from the City of Concord website.
-View live or archived City Council meetings
+View live or archived City Council meetings.

 All of the City Boards and Commissions are listed on our website on the Boards and Commissions page along with information about how to apply.
 Community residents interested in serving on a board or commission may obtain an application online during the recruitment period.
 Board members and commissioners are selected by the full City Council through a competitive process.